- Site Analysis

 Most wetbacks circulate the water by a thermo-siphon effect (i.e. warmer water rises and cooler water falls, creating a natural flow through the water jacket).
+Some manufacturers specify a minimum gradient for the hot water supply pipe from the wetback to storage cylinder so that the water can naturally circulate.
 The hot water cylinder should be close to the heat source to minimise heat loss.
 The compromise may be that longer pipe runs are required to hot water outlets than would otherwise be needed.
 Large diameter wetback water pipes (25 mm) are recommended to improve flow.

 Key factors when incorporating a wetback system: